U.S. House finance chair still hopeful for vote on capital formation bill

 McConnell did not say, however, when he would hold the vote and so far moderate Senate Democrats, whose votes are needed to pass the package, have failed to publicly back the bill.

-Time is running out for the Senate, narrowly controlled by Republicans, to hold a vote this Congress, with congressional elections looming on Nov.
-6 and the remaining Senate floor time likely to be devoted primarily to confirming nominees.
+Time is running out for the Senate, narrowly controlled by Republicans, to hold a vote this Congress, with congressional elections on Nov.
+6 and the remaining Senate floor time - known on Capitol Hill as the “lame duck” session - likely to be devoted primarily to confirming nominees.

 U.S. Representative Patrick McHenry, the House Republican deputy whip, told Reuters on Tuesday there had so far been no progress in the Senate and he did not have “high hopes” that the upper chamber would pass the bill.